 Substantially all of the Company's crude oil and natural gas is sold at the well head at posted or index prices under short-term contracts, as is customary in the industry.
-In Gabon, effective January 1, 2008, the Company sells crude oil under a contract with Shell Western Supply and Trading Limited.
-In 2007 Addax B.V. and in 2006 Trafigura Beheer B.V., respectively, were the crude oil buyers in Gabon and accounted for all of the Company's revenues in Gabon for those years.
+In Gabon, effective January 1, 2009, the Company sells crude oil under a contract with Total Oil Trading SA.
+In 2008, Shell Western Supply and Trading Limited and in 2007, Addax B.V. were the crude oil buyers in Gabon and accounted for all of the Company's revenues in Gabon for those years.
 While the loss of the Company's buyer might have a material effect on the Company in the near term, management believes that the Company would be able to obtain other customers for its crude oil.
 Domestic production is sold under two types of contracts, one for oil and one for gas.
 The Company has access to several alternative buyers for oil and gas sales domestically.